 Do you want to reminisce about your childhood days?
 Go and visit the Walt Disney World Resort.

 Get to explore the different parks in the area, namely the Animal Kingdom, Blizzard Beach Water Park, Epcot, Hollywood Studios, The Magic Kingdom, and Typhoon Lagoon.

 Crazy over cinematic thrills?
 Why not go to the Universal Orlando Theme Park and have a blast at the Universal Studios and the Islands of Adventure.

 This world-class destination promises nothing but great rides and fun entertainment.

-If unique interaction with marine life is your kind of adventure, then SeaWorld Parks and Entertainment is perfect for you.
-Enjoy tours around SeaWorld, Aquatica and Discovery Cove.
+If unique interaction with marine life is your kind of adventure, SeaWorld Parks and Entertainment is perfect.
+Enjoy tours around SeaWorld, Aquatica, and Discovery Cove.